Mateus-A-Carvalho/javascript-algorithms-data-structures-fcc/calorie-counter/README.md

 }
 ```

 In this code, we assing a Regex to the const `regex`.
 This regex matches/find the patterns that have a plus or minus operator and spaces or any breaklines in every string.
 After it, there is an ***flag*** that says to find in all text.
+After it

 ### Continued development